Samsung/tizen-docs/docs/application/tizen-studio-0/setup/quick_start_guide.md

-## How to develop Tizen Web Applications?
+# How to Develop Tizen Web Applications?

 ### Introduction
 Web applications involve the standards for building and rendering web pages such as HTML, CSS, and JavaScript.
 The following figure illustrates the basic structure of a Tizen Web application: